magic-sph/magic/doc/sphinx/install.rst

 Generic compiling options
 -------------------------

-For both build systems (cmake or make), several build options can be toggled using the following available options:
+For both build systems (CMake or make), several build options can be toggled using the following available options:

+* ``ARCH`` Set it to '64' for 64 bit architecture or to '32' for 32 bit architecture
 * ``PRECISION`` Set it to 'dble' for double-precision calculations or to 'sngl' for single-precision calculations
 * ``OUT_PREC`` Set it to 'dble' for double-precision in binary outputs or to 'sngl' for single precision
 * ``USE_MPI`` Set to ``yes`` to use MPI, set it to ``no`` if you want a serial version of the code .